damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/developer-advocacy/social-media/index.md

 - If a foreign language tweet comes in, replies in that language are okay but discouraged as we can't guarantee making our support SLA.

-- Please no foreign retweets, these are awkward and cause people to unfollow.
+- Please no foreign retweets, these break the flow of people reading their timeline and cause people to unfollow.

 ### Replies to commonly asked questions on Twitter